Nonlinear unitary quantum collapse model with self-generated noise: Discussion

+An interesting prediction of noise-based collapse models, heating due to explicit breaking of time translation symmetry by external white noise \cite{dlheat}, is absent in the present scheme: noise generation being attached to strongly chaotic dynamics of the detectors in the pre-firing period, this treatment offers no reason for heating in non-measurement situations.
+It is probably too early to consider negative results of attempted detection of the heating effect \cite{noheat} as a strong argument in favour of the present treatment, as contrasting CSL-type theories.

 As an outlook, a few possible directions of further research should be mentioned.
-First, spatially separated superconducting photon detectors integrated into a coherent quantum circuit may offer a way to extend the study to correlated detectors with controllable relative phases.
-Second, in a non-measurement situation - in which decoherence may take a role - the noise that would accompany pumping between diverging modes, with its final slowing down caused by decaying global weight factors $w_k(t)$, can be detected, eventually related to the ubiquitous, still poorly understood 1/f noise \cite{oneoveref}.
+First, spatially separated superconducting photon detectors \cite{supercond} integrated into a coherent quantum circuit may offer a way to extend the study to correlated detectors with controllable relative phases.
+Second, in a non-measurement situation - in which decoherence may take a role - the noise that would accompany pumping weights between diverging modes, with its final slowing down caused by decaying global weight factors $w_k(t)$, can be detected, eventually related to the ubiquitous, still poorly understood 1/f noise \cite{oneoveref}.
 Finally, the treatment presented here may have a word to the elusive relationship between quantum mechanics and general relativity \cite{Kiefer}.
 Quantum randomness emerging from a single dynamical law: that encourages one to consider non-quantized gravity, leaving no place for intrinsic metric fluctuations.

 {\bf Acknowledgment.} It is my pleasure to acknowledge that continuing discussions over many years with Lajos Di\'osi had a decisive role in getting this paper to a conclusion.
-I thank helpful correspondance with Nicolas Gisin and Marek Czachor, and stimulating discussions with Andr\'as Bodor and Andr\'as Csord\'as.
-Finally, I thank the unusually dedicated help of a Referee during the refereeing process.
+I thank helpful correspondance with Nicolas Gisin, Marek Czachor and Philip Pearle, and stimulating discussions with Andr\'as Bodor, Andr\'as Csord\'as and P\'eter Vecserny\'es.